DahhamAlsoud/phdcocktail/README.md

 <!-- badges: end -->

-[phdcocktail](https://dahhamalsoud.github.io/phdcocktail) is a toolkit of fucntions to help: i) efficiently export, save and reload R objects within the framework of R projects, ii) effortlessly transform collected data into a publication-ready format, iii) generate insightful visualizations from clinical data.
+[phdcocktail](https://dahhamalsoud.github.io/phdcocktail) is a toolkit of functions to help: i) effortlessly transform collected data into a publication-ready format, ii) generate insightful visualizations from clinical data, iii) report summary statistics in a publication-ready format, iv) efficiently export, save and reload R objects within the framework of R projects.

 ## Installation